Dedicated to my mom who celebrates her birthday today!

 In 2012, to everyone’s surprise, I chose to stay home and attend to our little princess.
 My friends thought I had been forced into this decision because they just couldn’t believe that I could take such a drastic step in life.
 I was a full-time working woman, party animal, choir participant, band crooner and Church Parish youth member; an active one at that!
 So, none of us envisioned me as a stay-at-home-mother.
 The very thought was unimaginable.

-This month, as she turns 10, I knew that I would never change that decision for anything in the world!
+This month, as she turns 10 (my mom and daughter share the same birthday month), I knew that I would never change that decision for anything in the world!

 Here is why I still prefer being a stay-at-home-mom!

 Unlike my working husband, I can spend as much time as I want with my kids.
 I can feed them, guide them, discipline them, make sure they eat less junk and also talk to them if I sense some discomfort or alteration in their behaviour.
 I can make sure that they are not emotionally disturbed and make sure they know that I am always available to talk it out with, especially as my daughter soon touches the double digits.

 Dancing, board games, hugs and kisses – These are the little moments of joy that I live for!

 Whether it’s my husband or my kids, each one loves to yap!
 I don’t think I would have the patience to listen to their intellectual monologues or rambling after a 9-hour shift.
 One day my son (4-year-old then) stood in front of me to explain how an earthquake takes place.
 It was a 5-minute-long definition involving the sun, moon and galaxy!